Is Simple Analytics a great alternative to Google Analytics?

 You should own your data

-We don’t own your data; you do.
+When Google Analytics collects your visitor data, they own it and generate revenue from it.
+At Simple Analytics, we don’t own your data; you do.
 Keeping your data safe is our main priority.
-We’re an EU-based company that stores your data securely on fully encrypted drives.
-We aim to provide you with a full picture of your website analytics by only collecting the bare minimum amount of data needed.
+We’re an EU-based company that stores your data securely and fully encrypted.

 In addition:

-1. You are in control, and you can download or delete your data at any time.
+1. You are in control, and you can download or delete your data anytime.

-2. We ddon’tsell your data to third parties.
+2. We don’t sell your data to third parties.

-3. Your data is not monetized by Simple Analytics.
+3. Simple Analytics does not monetize your data.
 Because, once again, it’s yours!

 Check our promises here.